How can we help you today?

 Google Search Console and Google Analytics can both help, but they serve different purposes:

-- Google Search Console.
-This free web service is best for understanding what search terms bring people to your site from Google.
+Google Search Console is a free web service by Google to help you understand what search terms bring people to your site from Google.
 Use this tool to spot common misspellings or variations in search queries.
 It’s especially helpful if you want to know how people find your site through Google’s search results.

-- Google Analytics.
-This is a web traffic analysis tool that focuses on user behavior once they’re on your site.
+Google Analytics is another web traffic analysis tool (also by Google) that focuses on user behavior once they’re on your site.
 It shows you referral sources and any misspelled search terms or variations users might use to reach your site.
-This tool is useful for seeing where traffic comes from and identifying popular misspellings from different sources.
+This tool is useful for identifying where traffic originates and tracking popular misspellings from various sources.

 Should you use both?
 Yes, if possible.
 Google Search Console helps you track search behavior leading to your site, while Google Analytics provides a closer look at user activity on your site.
 Using both gives a complete picture of which misspelled domains to secure.